You are here

 Yes; spouses can use the same email address.
 Each of you will have your own DeBN account, and separate emails will be sent to each of you at whatever email address was used to register for DeBN.

-You should immediately file with the court, an updated Debtor's Electronic Noticing Request form.
+You should immediately complete section 3 of the Debtor's Electronic Noticing Request form, checking the section that you have a new email address, sign the form, and file it with the court.
 Once the court has processed your request, you will receive an email from the BNC at your new email address requesting confirmation of the changes.
 You will continue to receive court notices at your prior email address and the changes will not take place until you have clicked the link within that email and confirmed the changes.

 You or your attorney should file a notice of change of address with the court.
 The clerk's office will make the necessary changes to both your bankruptcy case and your DeBN account.
-You will then receive an email from the BNC requesting confirmation of the changes made to your DeBN account.
-You must click the link within that email to confirm the changes; otherwise, the address in your bankruptcy case and your DeBN account will not match, and you will receive your notices via U.S. mail, instead of email.
+You will then receive an email from the BNC confirming the changes made to your DeBN account.

 Please contact the Clerk's Office with any questions about the status of your DeBN account.